alx3apps/jgit-buildnumber/README.md

 It does __NOT__ use Git CLI commands above, it uses pure java [JGit](http://www.jgit.org/) API instead.

-*Note: result properties won't coinside exactly with output of git CLI commands above, there are differences in not taking into account checkouted tag or not, and commits are counted form HEAD to root without branches*
+*Note: result properties won't coinside exactly with output of git CLI commands above, there are differences that are not taken into consideration - checkouted tag or not, all tags returned instead of latest, commits are counted form HEAD to root without branches*

 Plugin building
 ---------------